Guy Edmonds

-Guy Edmonds is an Australian born director, writer, actor and author.
+Guy Edmonds is an Australian director, writer, actor and author.

-Edmonds co created, wrote, directed and starred in the Emmy award-winning series Hardball and Spooky Files.
-He is the set up director and script producer on Caper Crew.
+He is the set up director and script producer on Caper Crew, seen globally on Netflix in 190+ territories.
+He's also the set up director on Emma's Dance Club, starring Emma Watkins.
+He co created, wrote, directed and starred in the Emmy award-winning series Hardball and Spooky Files.
 He also co-authored the hit book series Zombie Diaries and Zoo Crew.
+His new book Milly Macduff is out in 2027, published by Harper Collins.

 Edmonds is also an actor he is best known for his work on such programmes as Home and Away, A Moody Christmas and Underbelly: Razor, and on stage in the world premiere productions of Holding the Man as Timothy Conigrave in Australia and London's West End, and Rupert alongside Academy Award nominee James Cromwell in Australia and Washington D.C, USA.

 Career

 In November 2024, his next project and feature film debut, Nest, was announced - starring Felix Mallard.

-Edmonds co-created, wrote, directed and starred in ABC's Emmy award winning, and twice Emmy nominated, live action comedy series Hardball.
+Edmonds co-created, wrote, directed and starred in ABC's Emmy award-winning, and twice Emmy nominated, live action comedy series Hardball.
 Playing for twenty-three episodes over two seasons, this series earned Guy an Australian Directors' Guild nomination for Best Direction.
-Hardball also won Best Children’s Fiction Program at the Prix Jeunesse International Awards, BANFF Rockies, The Remis, Japan Prize, and more.
+Hardball also won Best Children's Fiction Program at the Prix Jeunesse International Awards, BANFF Rockies, The Remis, Japan Prize, and more.

 Edmonds created and wrote Dance Spies, with Northern Pictures in Australia.
-He's co-written two critically-acclaimed kids book series - Zoo Crew, published by Scholastic, and Zombie Diaries, published by Hardie Grant.
+He's co-written two critically acclaimed kids book series - Zoo Crew, published by Scholastic, and Zombie Diaries, published by Hardie Grant.
 Zombie Diaries has, so far, been translated into seven languages.
 Both seasons of BBC/ABC's Spooky Files, on which he's co-creator, executive producer, writer, director and actor, are out now.
-He's made several award winning short films, and was a directing finalist at the prestigious Tropfest Film Festival.
+He's made several award-winning short films, and was a directing finalist at the prestigious Tropfest Film Festival.
 He has a number of new film and television projects in development as a writer and director.

 In 2024, Edmonds would team up with Northern Pictures to produce Dance Spies.

 Guy's acting career spans two decades with over fifty credits on stage and screen.
 Some screen credits include Wellmania, The Messenger, The Code, Spooky Files, Underbelly: Razor, Hardball, A Moody Christmas, Home and Away, The Secrets She Keeps and more.

-Edmonds has appeared on stage and has starred in many world premiere productions, including Holding the Man in Australia and London's West End, and Rupert in Australia and Washington D.C, USA and many more.
+Edmonds has appeared on stage and has starred in many world premiere productions, including Holding the Man in Australia and London's West End, and Rupert in Australia and Washington, D.C. in the United States and many more.

-Edmonds is also a voice over artist, having lent his voice to award winning TV and radio campaigns for local and international brands.
+Edmonds is also a voice over artist, having lent his voice to award-winning TV and radio campaigns for local and international brands.